It probably wasn't that Gibbs was a sociopath.

 "I don't really need a smartass right now."

-"You listening to yourself, DiNozzo?
+Gibbs scoffed out loud, shaking his head, "You listening to yourself, DiNozzo?
 You can't turn it on and off?
 That's what you do!
-That's what you're about, you're a walking headfuck!
-The whole reason you even have this job is you're a blank Goddamn slate.
+That's what you're about, you're a walking headgame!
+The whole reason you even have this job is you're a blank goddamn slate.
 You don't exist, nothing touches you.
-You are the definition of a stoic.
-The fact that nobody knows it is the best proof going, the fact that Kate- a professional profiler for fuck's sake- had no idea what she was dealing with or the things you're capable of...
+You are the definition of a stoic automaton.
+The fact that nobody knows it is the best proof going, the fact that Kate- a professional profiler for God's sake- had no idea what she was dealing with or the things you're capable of...
 Well, I rest my damn case.
 How the hell do you expect anyone to know you, there's nothing to know!
 You're a job description and a bunch of baggage.
 You got me beat in the bitter and alone Olympics, kid.
 Beat by miles."

 Tony took a swing.
 Obviously a terrible idea as Gibbs could almost definitely snap him like a twig, but it wasn't exactly his day for rational thought before action and the bald, unadulterated, long-feared truth of that speech hurt him so badly it was a choice between the swing or the really damn unmanly option of bursting into tears.

 Gibbs moved with the arc of the punch, kicked the coffee table out of the way, and used Tony's own momentum to turn him flush against him- back to chest- his arms locked around Tony's, his hands on his shoulders.
-He squeezed once and waited while Tony's breathing slowed.
+He squeezed once, showing the force of the hold, and waited while Tony's breathing slowed down.

 But.
 It seemed Gibbs had taken his fall from grace as a cue.
 A cue to what?